 For beginning recorders, just start with a single mic for simplicity until you learn the basic skills.
 Any mic will work, but usually a condenser microphone like the Neumann KM184 or Blue Yeti works well for the ukulele’s sound.

 That said, our recording instructor in college recorded my Kamaka with a Shure SM57 with fantastic results.
 For $100, you can’t go wrong with the SM57.
-It works great for recording pretty much anything: vocals, drums, amps, ukes, etc…You’ll need a mic stand (like this) to position the mic where it picks up the sound best.
-Mic stands are something worth spending money on since cheap ones don’t tend to last.
+It works great for recording pretty much anything: vocals, drums, amps, ukes, etc and is a fabulous general purpose microphone.You’ll need a mic stand to position the mic where it picks up the sound best.

 Nothing affects the sound of your recording quite as much as mic placement.
 I spent hours and hours playing with mic placement when I recorded my EP.
 Left, right, up, down, over my shoulder, under my chair, on my side-sound-port, etc…!
 But once you learn where the sweet spot is for your uke, it’s pretty easy to use it as a starting point again and again.